 These days in the business world, relationships matter more than ever.
 People tune out irrelevant or promotional messages.
 But they do want to engage with companies that focus on sharing useful and relevant information and content.
-The companies that inform and engage aren't just selling-they're building relationships.
-LinkedIn is where, by far, the largest number of professionals gather to stay connected and informed, advance their career and work smarter.
+The companies that inform and engage aren't just selling - they're building relationships.

+LinkedIn is where, by far, the largest number of professionals gather to stay connected and informed, advance their careers, and work smarter.
 More than 467 million professionals are on LinkedIn.
-These are the decision makers, influencers, and leaders of today and tomorrow-the people you want to target, all in one place.
-On LinkedIn, we have:
+These are the decision makers, influencers, and leaders of today and tomorrow - the people you want to target, all in one place.
+Professionals are not just coming to LinkedIn in huge numbers; they're engaging with a huge purpose.
+They're coming specifically to connect to networks, brands and opportunities by engaging with high-quality content across the LinkedIn platform.
+This is a very different mindset and intent from other social media platforms; we're driven by our members' professional aspirations.